 There are several possible reasons why your garbage disposal is backing up into your sink.
 Some of these reasons can include overuse, a clog in the drain lines, or even installation problems.
 Whatever the reason, if you follow the steps listed below, you’ll get your garbage disposal working in no time.

 When your garbage disposal is backing up into the other sink, try and plunge it clear

-3. After you have worked the plunger several times, remove the plug in the sink with the garbage disposal, turn on the facet, and let cold water run down the drain.4.
-If the clog still hasn’t cleared, you’ll want to repeat the process.
-This time, work the plunger a little longer, and again, unplug the drain and turn on the facet back on.
+- If the clog still hasn’t cleared, you’ll want to repeat the process.
+This time, work the plunger a little longer, and again, unplug the drain and turn on the faucet back on.
 If the clog still hasn’t been removed, the clog is probably much further down the pipe than you imagined.
 Once the clog is down that far, plunging just isn’t effective.

 Use a plumber’s snake to try and clear the clog

 Before you start, you’ll want to gather the following tools: an adjustable wrench, pliers, plumber’s snake, and a bucket.
 Also, you’ll now want to take out everything from under the sink and place your bucket directly under the sink pipe.
 Follow the steps below:

 - Locate the threaded plug on the trap.
 You’ll need your pliers to do this.
 You can also use your adjustable wrench.
 Loosen this plug and remove it, but make sure you don’t lose it.
 Put it in a special spot.
 (If it doesn’t have a threaded plug, remove the whole trap.)